The Christmas Controversy: December 25th?

 For the first advent of our Lord in the flesh, when he was born in Bethlehem, was December 25th Wednesday, while Augustus was in his forty-second year, but from Adam, five thousand and five hundred years.
 He suffered in the thirty-third year, March 25th, Friday, the eighteenth year of Tiberius Caesar, while Rufus and Roubellion were Consuls.
 (Hippolytus: Commentary on Daniel)

 The Christmas controversy has caused some Christians to doubt and even cease any celebration of the birth of Christ.
 Moreover, the many traditions of Christmas e.g., Christmas tree, mistletoe, holly, caroling, gift-giving, Santa, elves, and a magical snowman are said to have pagan roots or undermine God’s supremacy.
 As a matter of conscience and my best efforts to honor the Lord I have researched and looked into this controversy for years and have yet to be convinced that we are somehow dishonoring the Lord by observing December 25th as the birth of Christ.
-As to the many customs and practices of Christmas that may not have a biblical origin or seem to have no spiritual significance, each of us will have to follow our own convictions concerning such traditions.
+As to the many customs and practices of Christmas that may not have a biblical origin or seem to have no spiritual significance, each of us will have to follow our conscience and convictions concerning such traditions.

 Those who dogmatically subscribe to the Christmas controversy may view me as a shallow compromising Christian for my participation, but they would be mistaken.
 While the Bible does not record the exact birthdate of Jesus, it does record the prophetic messages of a virgin being with a child; Mary’s miraculous visitation and how she was impregnated by the Holy Spirit; the location and birth of Jesus and the three wise men or kings bearing gifts; the shepherds’ visitation by the angel of the Lord and a heavenly host of angels announcing that a Savior is born in Bethlehem and the clear message that this baby born to a virgin girl in a stable is the one and only Savior of all mankind.
 You see, this Jesus was more than a teacher of truth, a miracle worker, and more than a martyr.
 This Jesus, who was wrapped in strips of cloth and laid in that manger nearly 2000 years ago is God in the flesh.
 The greatest gift ever given was the day we beheld Emanuel lying in a manger.
 If Jesus had not been born as God in the flesh, there would be no calvary, resurrection, redemption, and gift of eternal life.
 December 25th reminds us of the incarnation of Emanuel who was born to save us from our sins.